-In fact, if we want to look even further back than the first coined usage of “cry it out,” there are manuals and records kept by German doctors back in the 1830s who encouraged parents to be slower about responding to a screaming baby.
-For more information on that, please be sure to check the third source (in the Sources section of this article) for that citation.
+If we want to look even further back than the first coined usage of “cry it out,” there are manuals and records kept by German doctors back in the 1830s who encouraged parents to be slower about responding to a screaming baby.
+For more information on that, please check the third source (in the Sources section of this article) for that citation.

 What Advances Have There Been in Sleep Training?

 The biggest advances in sleep training have happened in the last 40 years.
 They are realizing that sleep training is an individual, family choice with as many options available because there is no one-size-fits-all answer.
 Families need to find and use what works for them.
 That’s the hands-down biggest advance in sleep training.

 But to get to this point, we need to acknowledge the previous advances in sleep training before the 1980s.
 So let’s take a step back into the Industrial Era again.

 In the industrial era, the world changed dramatically.
 Families were moving to cities and working at factories.
 Extended families (and the support that came with them) began to diminish.
 Families (and women) were often on their own.